tact-lang/pitaya/docs/SPECIFICATION.md

 - Orchestration writes strategy-level events (strategy.started, strategy.completed) and maps runner events to the public task lifecycle.
 - TUI consumes events to update displays

-Note: Orchestration may ingest runner events for live state and diagnostics, but ONLY canonical `task.*` and `strategy.*` events are written to `events.jsonl`.
+Orchestration ingests runner events for live state and diagnostics, but ONLY canonical `task.*` and `strategy.*` events are written to `events.jsonl`.
 Runner events are routed to `runner.jsonl` (one line per `instance.*` event) and are not part of the public file contract.
 A single writer per run writes both files under `logs/<run_id>/`.

 The event system uses append-only file storage (`events.jsonl`) with monotonic byte offsets for position tracking.
 A single writer task computes the `start_offset` (byte position before writing the line), appends the JSON line, and flushes according to the configured flush policy (interval-based batching by default, or per-event with `--safe-fsync=per_event`).
 The event records this `start_offset`.
-Components can request events from a specific `start_offset` for recovery after disconnection.
+Clients request events from a specific `start_offset` when recovering after disconnection.

 **Offset & Writer Semantics**

 - Offsets are byte positions (not line counts).
 Readers MUST open in binary mode and advance offsets by the exact number of bytes consumed.
 - Readers MUST align to newline boundaries: if an offset lands mid-line, scan forward to the next `\n` before parsing.
 - Readers MUST tolerate a truncated final line (e.g., during a crash) by skipping it until a terminating newline appears.
 - Writers MUST be single-process per run (single-writer model), emit UTF-8 JSON per line, and flush according to the configured flush policy (interval-based batching by default; per-event when explicitly configured).
 The event carries the `start_offset` (byte position before the record was written).
-Implementations MAY expose this via CLI flag (e.g., `--safe-fsync=per_event`) or environment variable (e.g., `ORCHESTRATOR_EVENTS__FLUSH_POLICY=per_event`).
+This is configured via environment variable (e.g., `ORCHESTRATOR_EVENTS__FLUSH_POLICY=per_event`).
   The single-writer invariant is enforced by an OS lockfile `events.jsonl.lock` (see Event Log Contract below).
-  Implementations MAY also bound the number of events flushed per interval by a configured batch size for latency control (see `events.flush_policy.max_batch`).
+  The number of events flushed per interval is bounded by a configured batch size for latency control (see `events.flush_policy.max_batch`).

 **Event Envelope**

 - Public events in `events.jsonl`: `task.scheduled`, `task.started`, `task.progress`, `task.completed`, `task.failed`, `task.interrupted`, `strategy.started`, `strategy.completed`, and `strategy.rand`.
 See the “Minimum Payload Fields” section for the canonical schema and required payload fields.
-The public namespace is `task.*` and `strategy.*`; additional event types MAY exist but MUST have normative schemas.
+The canonical namespace includes `task.*`, `strategy.*`, and the diagnostic `strategy.debug`.
+Only `task.*` and `strategy.*` are normative; `strategy.debug` is informational and non-normative.
 - Envelope fields are authoritative for `ts`, `run_id`, and `strategy_execution_id`.
 Payloads MUST NOT duplicate these.
 - Each event includes `{id, type, ts, run_id, strategy_execution_id, key?, start_offset, payload}`.
   - For `task.*` events, `key` is REQUIRED.